shabeebhasan/usps_address_api_php/README.md

 - Start Apache Server
 - Start MySQL

+### Set The Configs
+Set the constants in config.php

 ### RUN DATABASE FILES
 php db.php
 php createtable.php

 ### Start WEB ON PHP SERVER
-With Xampp and MAMP you can access the project on http://localhost/usps_address_api_php after copy the folder to htdocs or www directory
+With Xampp and MAMP you can access the project on http://localhost/usps_address_api_php/ after copy the folder to htdocs or www directory